Monext/monext-salesforce-commerce-cloud/README.md

 3. `monext_ApiKey` - API key as copied from Monext.
       Basic auth string containing user (matches Merchant ID) and password, joined with `:` and base64 encoded can be coped directly from the API key (refer to [Prerequisites](#prerequisites)).
 4. `monext_environment` - Production or Test.
+5. `monext_mode` - HPP or Widget.
+6. `monext_paymentMethodIDs` - Add the methods to be displayed to the user.
+Ids available in Monext backoffice.
+Can be empty, then all methods are displayed.

 ## Cartridge int_monext